 - In many NoSQL databases, the backup process is not consistent.

 - NoSQL database generally has a large document size.
-The similar data in a relational database would occupy less space.
+Similar data in a relational database would occupy less space.

 NoSQL is generally preferred by those businesses that only want to focus on data storage and do not want to spend much on a database.
 Also, many developers like this database because it can store unstructured data, so developers do not need to define the database schema before storing data.
 In the past few years, cloud computing also gained too much popularity among technical and non-technical users.
 Many NoSQL databases offer scalability, distributed data, and resilient application properties that make them a perfect database for cloud storage.